limor1511/LimorRepository/README.md

 # LimorRepository
 Mystore
-That is an automation Tests for my store web site
+An automation Tests for my store web site written by Limor Hackmon